What Is ERP Integration: Understanding the Methods, Benefits & Risks Involved

 Data Silos and Incompatibility

 Data from legacy, bespoke or niche applications can be a challenge to import into the ERP.
-These typically require extra steps, and perhaps cost, to import.
+These typically require extra steps and higher costs to import.

 Personnel and Personality Issues